rstefanetti/AL-Code-Samples-Education/README.md

 # AL-Samples

 AL Samples
-Development's Demos with Microsoft AL Language Extension (for Dynamics 365 Business Central On-premise and SaaS)
+Development's Demos with Microsoft AL Language Extension for Visual Studio Code (for Dynamics 365 Business Central On-premise and SaaS and Dynamics NAV 2018)